The Merciful Crow: Plot

 Fie is the future chieftain of the Crows, the shunned caste of mercy-killers.
-She relies on her wits and bone magic -drawn from the teeth of dead witches and only used by Crow witches -to protect her band of fellow Crows.
+She relies on her wits and bone magic – drawn from the teeth of dead witches and only used by Crow witches – to protect her band of fellow Crows.
 The Crows struggle financially, so Fie is enthusiastic when they're called to collect the royal dead, hoping the mission will be lucrative.

 Fie learns that Crown Prince Jasimir "Jas" and his bodyguard, Tavin, have faked their deaths to escape the ruthless Queen Rhusana.
-Although Fie is hostile towards the duo at first, Jas offers her a deal: ensure his survival, and he'll protect the Crows when he reigns.
+Although Fie is hostile towards the duo at first, Jas offers her a deal: ensure his survival, and he will protect the Crows when he reigns.
 Fie makes the deal, and plans to meet up with a cousin of Jasimir's to rally the public against Rhusana.

 However, after Hangdog, one of the members of their Crow band, betrays them for a hopeless endeavor of moving up in the caste system, the band of Crows splits up so Jasimir and Tavin have their best shot at reaching their destination.
 Fie has the solo responsibility to help them reach Draga, the highest Military Officer and Tavin's mother.
 The trio races across dangerous terrain, such as snowy mountain passes, to avoid the Oleanders and Skinghasts that Rhusana has sent after them.
 Fie uses bone magic to keep the boys safe until they reach their destination.
 To outrun and outwit the queen, the trio forge an uneasy alliance that is tested by old secrets, shifting allegiances, and Tavin and Fie's developing romance.